GEEK FREE

 WPA3

-This is the new Wi-Fi network standard to address the KRACK vulnerability affecting the more than ten year old WPA2 standard where someone could snoop on your Wi-Fi communication to capture the created temporary password key for the session, and even though encrypted could reuse it later for access to your computer to steal data or plant malware.
-The new standard not only prevents reuse of temporary password keys but also strengthens the encryption and limits the number of failed password guesses for improved security.
+This is the new Wi-Fi network standard to address the KRACK vulnerability affecting the more than ten-year-old WPA2 standard where someone could snoop on your Wi-Fi communication to capture the created temporary password key for the session, and even though encrypted could reuse it later for access to your computer to steal data or plant malware.
+The new standard not only prevents the reuse of temporary password keys but also strengthens the encryption and limits the number of failed password guesses for improved security.
 New Wi-Fi devices designed with WPA3 are expected to be on the market later this year.
 Even though software and firmware patches have been released for existing Wi-Fi equipment to address the KRACK vulnerability, if you have been thinking about buying a new Wi-Fi adapter or router, you might want to hold off until the new equipment is available.
 Meanwhile be sure you obtain and install any available patches as mentioned in my November 1, 2017 blog “KRACK and ROCA: Are You Safe?”